 You have also referred to Advisory Opinion 1987-4, another portion of Advisory Opinion 1993-19, and a 1992 audit repayment decision (cited in the 1993 opinion) with respect to the 1988 presidential campaign of Mr. Gephardt as examples of waivers of the limits by the Commission.
 In the advisory opinions, the Commission concluded that Senator Glenn's 1984 presidential committee could receive transfers from excess funds in his 1986 and 1992 Senate campaign committees, and possible 1998 Senate campaign committee, to assist in retiring the 1984 debt.
-In the 1992 audit decision, the Commission

-- permitted a transfer from Congressman's Gephardt's 1992 authorized House campaign - 2 committee to his 1988 presidential campaign committee.
-These permitted transfers, - 3 however, did not constitute waivers of the limits of the Act.
-Such transfers, which were - 4 between campaign committees in separate election cycles, were permissible under - 5 Commission regulations.
-See 11 CFR 110.3(c)(4) [11 CFR 110.3(a)(2)(iv) in the 1987 - opinion].
-Compare 11 CFR 110.3(c)(5) [11 CFR 110.3(a)(2)(v) in the 1987 opinion].
+In the 1992 audit decision, the Commission permitted a transfer from Congressman's Gephardt's 1992 authorized House campaign committee to his 1988 presidential campaign committee.
+These permitted transfers, however, did not constitute waivers of the limits of the Act.
+Such transfers, which were between campaign committees in separate election cycles, were permissible under Commission regulations.
+See 11 CFR 110.3(c)(4) [11 CFR 110.3(a)(2)(iv) in the 1987 opinion].

-7 Response to Question Three
+Response to Question Three

-8 As you know, both Dr. Fulani and the Committee are responsible for the must sign to be eligible for public funding.
+As you know, both Dr. Fulani and the Committee are responsible for the repayment of the matching funds to the U.S. Treasury, under the agreement that the candidate must sign to be eligible for public funding.
 See 11 CFR 9033.1 and 9038.2.
 As indicated above, the candidate may make such repayments from her personal funds without regard to the \$50,000 limit at 26 U.S.C. §9035.
-You propose that gifts or loans received by Dr.

-9 repayment of the matching funds to the U.S. Treasury, under the agreement that candidate be personal funds, instead of contributions to retire an obligation incurred by the Dr.
+You propose that gifts or loans received by Dr. Fulani personally, with the objective of using the proceeds to repay the Treasury, would be personal funds, instead of contributions to retire an obligation incurred by Dr. Fulani and the Committee.